 Everett delivers vaporized gas to the Units and is their sole fuel source.
 Mystic is interconnected such that it makes use of only some of Everett's vaporization facilities; Everett's other vaporization systems provide gas at pressure levels too low for Mystic to use.
 Everett also sells vapor gas to purchasers besides Mystic, including two interstate pipelines and a local gas distribution company.
 Everett is configured to deliver nearly twice as much gas to the pipelines as it supplies to Mystic.
 Everett also makes liquefied gas sales by truck.
 Everett also makes liquefied gas sales by truck.

-In January 2018, the System Operator issued an "Operational Fuel Security Analysis" identifying infrastructure that, if not available, might jeopardize New England electric system reliability.
-The report identified Everett and the Mystic
+In January 2018, the System Operator issued an "Operational Fuel Security Analysis" identifying infrastructure that, if not available, might jeopardize New

-6 R.2 [Mystic Filing at 6], JA .
+&lt;sup>6 R.2 [Mystic Filing at 6], JA6.